Fitness to practise learning

 When do we refer cases to the NHS?

-The initial assessment decision group (IADG) may decide to refer a concern to NHS England or NHS Wales if the treatment has been provided by a dentist on the NHS dental performer's list.
-NHS Northern Ireland (NI) and NHS Scotland do not have the powers to investigate concerns, and therefore, refer concerns directly to dental practices.
-We cannot make a referral to the NHS NI, or NHS Scotland, once it has been submitted.
+The initial assessment decision group (IADG) may decide to refer a concern to NHS England, NHS Wales and NHS Scotland if the treatment has been provided by a dentist on the NHS dental performer's list.
+NHS Northern Ireland (NI) does not have the powers to investigate concerns, and therefore, refer concerns directly to dental practices.
+We cannot make a referral to the NHS NI once it has been submitted.

 Any concern, which is assessed as carrying a potentially significant risk, will need to be investigated by us, regardless of whether the treatment is NHS or private.